wlhlm/fc980c-controller/README.md

 Design review
 -------------

-The specific component selection is tailored to what was available at JLCPC at the time of design.
+The specific component selection is tailored to what was available at JLCPCB at the time of design.
 While things like the capacitors and resistors can be easily substituted, Larger ICs such as the USB protection, fuse, 3.3V regulator, MCU, and I2C level shifter have not been evaluated for alternative parts.